 When Pew Research Center set out to answer what the “top voting issue” was in the 2016 election, the first was the economy.
 The second was terrorism.

 Gallup found that “terrorism and national security” topped the chart when it came to issues that both Democrats and Republicans cared most about.
 In fact, over half of Americans (54%) felt that the U.S. should stop accepting refugees altogether because of national security concerns.

 In the last month there have been a number of explanations for how Trump stunned the world (including himself) and won the election.
-Many have focused on the power of white working class voters, the anti-establishment fervor, or even the FBI and Russia’s interference.
+Many have focused on the power of white working class voters, the anti-establishment fervor, and or the FBI and Russia’s interference throughout election.